J-Filip/react_fm/readme.md

 - PostCSS - a transpiler that turns a special PostCSS plugin syntax into a Vanilla CSS.
 You can think of it as the Babel tool for CSS.

+### Plugins

+- plugins let you register new styles for Tailwind to inject into the user’s stylesheet using JavaScript instead of CSS.
+- e.g. official plugins - The @tailwindcss/forms plugin
+  - adds an opinionated form reset layer that makes it easier to style form elements with utility classes.

 ## Notable mentions 👀